molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

     ###########################################################################
     ###########################################################################
     ################################ Example usage:

     mols = [list of BasicMolecules]  # Example list of BasicMolecules

-    # read and process molecules one after the other until the end of input has been reached
+    # process molecules one after the other
-    try:
     for mol in mols:
         try:
             outputProperties(mol)
         except Exception as e:
             sys.exit('Error: processing of molecule failed: ' + str(e))

-    except Exception as e: # handle exception raised in case of severe read errors sys.exit('Error: reading molecule failed: ' + str(e))

-Calculation of Connectivity Properties
+Calculation of connectivity properties
 ---------------------------------------

-This code provides a way to calculate various properties of atoms and bonds in a molecule.
-The code snippet provided below shows how to calculate and output the corresponding properties of each atom of the provided molecular graph.
-It includes the calculation of implicit hydrogen counts, atom hybridization states, smallest set of smallest rings, cycles, aromaticity, and a variety of other connectivity properties such as the number of connected carbon atoms, heteroatoms, halogens, heavy atoms, chain atoms, ring atoms, aromatic atoms, incident bonds, and incident single bonds as well as valecny, coordination, and ring sizes.
+The code snippet below shows to calculate various atom properties that depend on their connectivity to other atoms of the molecular graph such as the number of connected carbon atoms, heteroatoms, halogens, heavy atoms, chain atoms, ring atoms, aromatic atoms, incident bonds, and incident single bonds as well as valency, coordination geometry, and sizes of containing rings.

 .. code-block:: python